grew

 2. Set up the prefix

-grew needs a home β€” a directory tree for the Cellar, symlinks, taps, and config:
+grew needs a home β€” a directory tree for the Cellar, symlinks, taps, and config.
+The setup command creates it and copies the binary into place:

 Developer builds (make dev) can install to ~/.homegrew without root using ./grew setup --unsafe.